 Monument Valley is a little out of the way so tourist numbers were typically never too high.
 However, with the inclusion of Monument Valley in numerous films over the years, visitor numbers have grown.

-From classic westerns such as Stagecoach to more modern action movies such as Transformers.
+Monument Valley has featured in classic westerns such as Stagecoach as well as more modern action movies such as Transformers.
 If you take a tour in the valley your guide will point out which locations have been used for filming.

 How to visit Monument Valley – Should I do a tour?